austin-mroz/deprecated-webBO/README.md

 | y |
 | z |

+In order to use the toy dataset, these must first be downloaded locally and then uploaded using the csv upload feature in `Web-BO`.

 ## citation

 A. M. Mroz, P. N. Toka, E. A. del Rio Chanona, K. E. Jelfs, *submitted*.